 Walking over a bridge from the infield to the paddock area, the AMA has set up a display area for fine examples of vintage bikes.
 All makes and models are represented, and many came from the AMA Hall of Fame located in nearby Pickerington, OH.

-The main event, without question, are the racing events.
+The main event, without question, is the racing event.
 Between breaks, the “Lap of History” allowed spectators who rode in to take their vintage motorcycle for a lap around the race track.

-In addition to road racing, there are enduro challenges, trials exhbitions, hare scrambles and vintage motocross.
+In addition to road racing, there are enduro challenges, trial exhibitions, hare scrambles, and vintage motocross.

 Much like the bikes, some of the racers are vintage, too.